 Left unchecked, decks can become covered in dirt, mold, and algae, especially in warmer weather, and lead to wood rot.
 It's important to give your deck a good cleaning at least once a year.

-Insider tip: Every three years, you should fully stain and waterproof your deck to keep it from splintering and cracking.
+Insider tip: Fully stain and waterproof your deck every three years to keep it from splintering and cracking.
 Once a year, you can add protection with a spray on/wipe off mold and mildew barrier, which will prevent fungal growth.

 Burning logs can leave flammable creosote residue on the inside of your hearth and up the walls of your fireplace's flue, which can be ignited by sparks and embers, resulting in a house fire.
 Getting your chimney swept and inspected annually is crucial, and there's no better time than the summer when it's not in use.
-If your chimney needs cleaning, your house will smell particularly smoky after a fire and you'll start noticing a buildup of greasy, black soot.
+If your chimney needs cleaning, your house will smell particularly smoky after a fire, and you'll notice a buildup of greasy, black soot.

 Insider tip: Invest in creosote logs.
 They don't eliminate the need for regular cleaning, but they contain a powder that, when heated, converts to a gas that breaks down creosote compounds and reduces buildup.

-If your bags leak or tear, your garbage cans will get gross—and fast!—attracting bugs and animals hunting for a free meal.
+If your bags leak or tear, your garbage cans will get gross—fast!—and attract bugs and animals hunting for a free meal.
 Plus, bacteria grow more rapidly in warmer months, which can create a major stink.

 Inside tip: Lining your cans with a huge black contractor bag will keep them cleaner longer.
 Throw out the contractor bag once it gets dirty or rips.